ciurlaro/Android-Application/README.md

 The application also makes use of the [**DataBinding**](https://developer.android.com/topic/libraries/data-binding) support, to bind UI components in its layouts to data sources using a declarative, rather than programmatically, format.

-Furthermore, all the components usage moves around the full compatibility with all the Android versions, with a careful use of the Android
+Furthermore, all the components usage moves around the full compatibility with all the Android versions, with a careful use of the
 **[Support](https://developer.android.com/topic/libraries/support-library/index)** and
 **[Androidx](https://developer.android.com/jetpack/androidx)** _libraries_.